-You think that threat assessment requires paying $10,000, for academics to lecture you at the Gavin De Becker - Advanced Threat Assessment and Management Academy.
-But, all you really need to do is follow Mark Cuban's advice from How to Win at the Sport of Business.
-That is, “Read the F***ing manual.”
+You think that threat assessment requires paying a lot of money to listen to lectures by MAs and PhDs.
+But really, all you really need to do is follow Mark Cuban's advice from How to Win at the Sport of Business.
+That is, “Read the Freakin manual.”
 And here's the manual...

 I have listed (with my own explanations) the 20 definitive questions that we need to address in our conducting of a systematic threat assessment of an inappropriate pursuer.
 This list comes from “Threat Assessment and Management Strategies: Identifying the Howlers and Hunters" by Frederick Calhoun and Stephen Weston (Second Edition).
 I highly recommend reading this book in its entirety.
 It really is the manual for threat assessment managers.